kobrarahimi200/SalesTaxses-JavaProject/README.md

 and the Sale class is responsible for the list of all products.

-## How To play
+## How To run

-You can run the program by clicking on the "SalesTaxes.jar" then the list of all products are displayed.
+Please download the program and open the command line.
+Go to the directory of the project folder with name of "SalesTaxses-JavaProject-master".

+write the command "java -jar --enable-preview SalesTaxes.jar".

+ Atfer runnig successfuly you will be able to see the list of all products.

 A.

 1 book : 12.49
 2 music CD : 14.99
 3 chocolate bar : 0.85